djleven/my-movie-database/README.md

 The default template value is "tabs" so if you don't specify the template, the tabs template will be used.

-If you want to make/use your own template, and/or edit the existing templates reter to <a target="_blank" href="https://mymoviedatabase.cinema.ttic.ca/plugin-configuration-mmdb-options-page/"> the configuration documentation</a> under 'Choosing the template to use'.
+If you want to make/use your own template, and/or edit the existing templates refer to <a target="_blank" href="https://mymoviedatabase.cinema.ttic.ca/plugin-configuration-mmdb-options-page/"> the configuration documentation</a> under 'Choosing the template to use'.

 **4-) size (optional - override)**

-Depending on the width setup/style of your target page, you can select from a predermined set of width combinations for a best fit.
+Depending on the width setup/style of your target page, you can select from a predetermined set of width combinations for a best fit.
 This setting only affects bootstrap multiple column arrangements (for now) as seen on sections like cast and crew.

 So if you have a full-width area with a no sidebar layout you would choose ‘large‘, ‘medium‘ if you have one sidebar and ‘small‘ for a two sidebar area.
 The default value is ‘medium’.